 FDCTech's Quarterly Release for the Third Quarter (FY22 Q3) Results

-/EIN News/ -- The increase in nine months of revenue by 1,980% compared to the previous period is due to the successful integration of the wealth management business.
+The increase in nine months of revenue by 1,980% compared to the previous period is due to the successful integration of the wealth management business

-Irvine, CA:, Nov.
-04, 2022 (GLOBE NEWSWIRE) -- FDCTech, Inc. ("FDC" or the "Company," OTCQB: FDCT), a fintech-driven company specializing in buying and integrating small to mid-size legacy financial services companies, today announced the following results for the quarter ended September 30, 2022, as compared to the corresponding period of last fiscal year:
+/EIN News/ -- Irvine, CA, Nov.
+04, 2022 (GLOBE NEWSWIRE) -- FDCTech, Inc. ("FDC" or the "Company,") (OTCQB: FDCT), a fintech-driven company specializing in buying and integrating small to mid-size legacy financial services companies, today announced the following results for the quarter ended September 30, 2022, as compared to the corresponding period of last fiscal year:

 - The revenues generated for the nine months ended September 30, 2022, and 2021 were $4,597,097 and $221,003, respectively.